gem5/website/_pages/community/events/bootcamp-2024.md

         * **Professionals**: This track caters to professionals seeking proficiency in gem5, with a specific emphasis on development aspects.
 The tailored **3-day** bootcamp provides a focused introduction, ensuring that professionals acquire the necessary skills to leverage gem5 effectively in their work.

         #### Registration Fees
-        * Students: $500
-        * Students with accommodation on campus: $1100
-        * Professionals (3 days, Tue/Wed/Thu): $800
-        * Professionals (5 days, Mon - Fri): $1200

-        Students are still welcome to submit the applications for travel grants.

         The registration fee covers five days of meals, including breakfast, lunch, and an afternoon snack.
 Additionally, participants will enjoy a reception dinner and a fun evening event, each scheduled on separate days.
 Students have the option of discounted accommodation on campus.